Pittsburgh synagogue shooter to hear again from victims’ families today before judge formally sentences him to death – KION546

 By Sabrina Souza and Aya Elamroussi, CNN

-(CNN) — The families of victims in the mass shooting at a Pittsburgh synagogue that left 11 worshippers dead and six others wounded will share impact statements one last time Thursday as Robert Bowers is expected to be formally sentenced to death for carrying out the attack in 2018.
+(CNN) — Family members of those killed and wounded in the 2018 mass shooting at a Pittsburgh synagogue will speak in court one last time Thursday before the gunman, Robert Bowers, is formally sentenced to death.

-A federal jury on Wednesday unanimously agreed on the death sentence after spending just over 10 hours deliberating over two days.
+A federal jury on Wednesday unanimously agreed on the death sentence after deliberating for about 10 hours over two days.
 It’s the first federal death sentence under the Biden administration, which has imposed a moratorium on executions.

 Bowers would have been sentenced to life in prison without parole had the jury not arrived at a unanimous decision.

-Prosecutors argued the targeted shooting – the deadliest-ever attack on Jewish people in the United States – was motivated by Bowers’ hatred toward the community.
+The victim impact statements and formal death sentence represent the capstone of a horrific saga that began on October 27, 2018, when Bowers burst into the Tree of Life synagogue and shot people with an AR-15-style rifle.
+Eleven people were killed and six others, including four responding police officers, were wounded.

-Before Bowers is formally sentenced, the families of victims will speak in court, offering impact statements.
+Prosecutors argued the targeted, well-planned shooting – the deadliest-ever attack on Jewish people in the United States – was motivated by Bowers’ hatred toward the community.
+His defense argued that he suffered from mental illness and delusions, but the jury rejected those arguments in delivering the sentence.

-“Hate crimes like this one inflict irreparable pain on individual victims and their loved ones and lead entire communities to question their very belonging,” US Attorney General Merrick Garland said in a statement Wednesday after the jury’s sentencing decision.
-“All Americans deserve to live free from the fear of hate-fueled violence and the Justice Department will hold accountable those who perpetrate such acts.”
+The families of victims will speak in court Thursday, offering impact statements.
+Judge Robert Colville will then deliver the formal sentence.

 The sentencing brings some finality to the long legal process, Audrey Glickman, who was leading a service at the time of the shooting, told CNN’s Danny Freeman.